(In this, the first of a two-part series, we explore the local history of jazz in Milwaukee. Coming in part two: The Present.)

 A decade later Ellis and his wife were at Curro’s for Hancock’s professional debut.
-Around the same time Miles Davis played a club in town called The Scenic Lounge, back when John Coltrane was his sideman.

 Other local jazz musicians of the era included Berkeley Fudge, Bunky Green, Willie Pickens, Frank DeMiles, and Lorette Whyte.
 Some went on to have illustrious careers in major markets, while others stayed home.
 Ellis remembers Dick Smith as one of the greatest drummers of all-time, who was known around the country but never left Milwaukee.